 - Headache is a very common complaint in school aged children and adolescents.
-Many of these children have a family history of one of the primary headache disorders, such as migraine or tension headache. - A pertinent clinical evaluation including a detailed history, physical examination with a thorough neurologic examination, since the onset or change in signs and/or symptoms, and appropriate laboratory studies should be performed prior to considering advanced imaging. - Advanced imaging is not indicated for pediatric individuals with headache in the absence of red flag symptoms. - > Sensitivity and specificity of MRI are greater than that of CT for intracranial lesions. - MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is indicated for children with headaches and at least ONE of the following red flags: - Age ≤5 years. - Headaches awakening from sleep or always present in the morning. - Focal findings, and/or symptoms on neurologic examination including diplopia. - Clumsiness (common description of gait or coordination problems in young children). - Headaches associated with morning nausea/vomiting. - New onset of seizure activity with focal features. - Papilledema on physical exam. - Headache precipitated by coughing, sneezing, physical exertion, or Valsalva. - Thunderclap headache. - Progressive worsening in headache frequency and severity without period of temporary improvement. - Systemic symptoms such as persistent fever, weight loss, rash, or joint pain. - Immunocompromised individual. - Individual with hypercoagulable state or bleeding disorder. - Known history of cancer of any type. - Known autoimmune or rheumatologic disease. - Known genetic disorder with predisposition to intracranial mass lesions. - History of stable chronic headaches with recent significant change in frequency or severity. - MRI Brain without contrast (CPT® 70551) or MRI Brain without and with contrast (CPT® 70553) is appropriate in the presence of neurological signs and/or symptoms, including headache, after COVID-19 infection - ➤ If concern for CNS infection See CNS Infection (PEDHD-29) - CT Head poorly visualizes the posterior fossa in children and is generally insufficient to evaluate pediatric headaches with red flag symptoms.
-CT is not supported in lieu of MRI solely to avoid sedation.
+Many of these children have a family history of one of the primary headache disorders, such as migraine or tension headache. - A pertinent clinical evaluation including a detailed history, physical examination with a thorough neurologic examination, since the onset or change in signs and/or symptoms, and appropriate laboratory studies should be performed prior to considering advanced imaging. - Advanced imaging is not indicated for pediatric individuals with headache in the absence of red flag symptoms. - Sensitivity and specificity of MRI are greater than that of CT for intracranial lesions. - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is indicated for children with headaches and at least ONE of the following red flags: - Age ≤5 years. - Headaches awakening from sleep or always present in the morning. - o Focal findings, and/or symptoms on neurologic examination including diplopia. - Clumsiness (common description of gait or coordination problems in young children). - Headaches associated with morning nausea/vomiting. - Seizures - Papilledema on physical exam. - Headache precipitated by coughing, sneezing, physical exertion 12 or Valsalva. - Thunderclap headache. - Progressive worsening in headache frequency and severity without period of temporary improvement. - Systemic symptoms such as persistent fever, weight loss, rash, or joint pain. - o Immunocompromised individual. - o Individual with hypercoagulable state or bleeding disorder. - Known history of cancer of any type. - Known autoimmune or rheumatologic disease. - o Known genetic disorder with predisposition to intracranial mass lesions. - History of stable chronic headaches with recent significant change in frequency or severity. - Focal neurological complaints including dizziness, visual change, acute hypertension or altered mental status.

-- CT Head without contrast (CPT® 70450) is indicated for pediatric headache with one or more of the following: - Sudden severe headache including thunderclap headache - Acute setting of suspected intracranial infection prior to lumbar puncture (CT Head with contrast CPT® 70460 if intracranial spread of disease is suspected to detect suppurative fluid collections) (See General Guidelines-Other Imaging Situations (PEDHD-1.4)) - To exclude new hemorrhage, significant mass effect, or hydrocephalus in cases including rapid clinical deterioration - Recent head trauma. - Suspected skull or other bony involvement. - If MRI is contraindicated - Ventriculoperitoneal shunt with suspected shunt malfunction.
-See Macrocephaly, Microcephaly, and Hydrocephalus (PEDHD-7) for additional imaging. - ➤ MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is appropriate if a recent CT is inconclusive. - MRI Brain without and with contrast (CPT® 70553) is appropriate if an abnormality is identified on a noncontrasted MRI performed greater than 2 weeks, otherwise a MRI Brain with contrast (CPT® 70552) is appropriate - MRA Head or CTA Head are not generally medically necessary in the evaluation of headache in children unless a vascular lesion has been seen or suspected on a prior MRI Brain or CT Head. - Concurrent MRI and MRA is generally not indicated. - MRV Head (CPT® 70544, CPT® 70545, or CPT® 70546) is indicated in pediatric individuals with papilledema and headache.
-See Papilledema/Pseudotumor Cerebri (HD-17) in the Head Imaging Guidelines.
+- MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is appropriate in the presence of neurological signs and/or symptoms, including headache, after COVID-19 infection - If concern for CNS infection See CNS Infection (PEDHD-29) - CT Head poorly visualizes the posterior fossa in children and is generally insufficient to evaluate pediatric headaches with red flag symptoms.
+CT is not supported in lieu of MRI solely to avoid sedation. - CT Head without contrast (CPT® 70450) is indicated for pediatric headache with one or more of the following: - Sudden severe headache including thunderclap headache - Acute setting of suspected intracranial infection prior to lumbar puncture (CT Head with contrast CPT® 70460 if intracranial spread of disease is suspected to detect suppurative fluid collections) (See General Guidelines-Other Imaging Situations (PEDHD-1.4)) - To exclude new hemorrhage, significant mass effect, or hydrocephalus in cases including rapid clinical deterioration. - o Recent head trauma. - Suspected skull or other bony involvement. - If MRI is contraindicated - Ventriculoperitoneal shunt with suspected shunt malfunction.
+See Macrocephaly, Microcephaly, and Hydrocephalus (PEDHD-7) for additional imaging. - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is appropriate if a recent CT is inconclusive. - MRI Brain without and with contrast (CPT® 70553) is appropriate if an abnormality is identified on a noncontrasted MRI performed greater than 2 weeks, otherwise a MRI Brain with contrast (CPT® 70552) is appropriate - MRA Head or CTA Head are not generally medically necessary in the evaluation of headache in children unless a vascular lesion has been seen or suspected on a prior MRI Brain or CT Head. - Concurrent MRI and MRA is generally not indicated. - MRV Head (CPT® 70544, CPT® 70545, or CPT® 70546) is indicated in pediatric individuals with papilledema and headache.
+See Papilledema/Pseudotumor Cerebri (HD-17.1) in the Head Imaging Guidelines